-Ensure nature-based recreation and tourism activities do not compromise environmental values
+Ensure nature-based recreation and tourism activities do not compromise biodiversity values

-Explore opportunities for low impact nature-based recreation and tourism activities on Council managed land.
+Explore opportunities for low impact nature-based recreation and tourism activities in Council managed bushland reserves.
 When proposing locations for nature based recreation activities ensure the natural and cultural heritage values and environmental impacts are well understood and the management actions respond directly to protect biodiversity values.

-Convene a multi-agency task force including land managers, recreation and tourism industry groups and community representatives to progress the development of an Integrated Recreational Trails Project.
+Convene a multi-agency task force including land managers, recreation and tourism industry groups including Destination Tweed and community representatives to develop a Tweed Shire Recreational Trails Project.

-Identify and promote opportunities to use areas identified as ecological setbacks and bushland asset protection zones for walking, cycling and nature appreciation.
+Investigate opportunities to use areas identified as ecological setbacks and bushland asset protection zones for walking, cycling and nature appreciation.

-Implement the Recreation Use Strategy developed as part of Tweed River Estuary Coastal Management Program (2020-2030) to guide the future recreational use of the Tweed estuary and the protection of estuarine values.
+Finalise the Recreation Use Strategy developed as part of this Tweed River Estuary: Coastal Management Program (2018-2028) to guide the future recreational use of the Tweed estuary and the protection of estuarine values.

-Develop and implement a Waterways Asset Management Plan to improve management of waterways infrastructure including boating facilities (e.g. boat ramps, pontoons, jetties and wharfs), fishing facilities, viewing platforms and boardwalks.
+Develop a Waterways Asset Management Plan to improve management of waterways infrastructure including boating facilities (including boat ramps, pontoons, jetties and wharfs), fishing facilities, viewing platforms and boardwalks.

-Collaborate with Roads and Maritime Services on the development of their Tweed Estuary Boating Plan.
+Provide advice on the development on the Roads and Maritime Services Tweed Estuary Boating Plan.

-Where parks and sports fields are located adjacent to natural areas, Parks & Active Communities and Sustainability & the Environment Units will work collaboratively to facilitate community use of open spaces for sporting and recreation purposes, and to support the in perpetuity protection of environmental values.
+Where parks and sports fields are located adjacent to natural areas, Recreation Services and Natural Resource Unit will work collaboratively to facilitate community use of open spaces for sporting and recreation purposes, and to support the in perpetuity protection of biodiversity values.

 Implement mitigation measures such as signage, fencing and where applicable place conditions on development and events to avoid impact where threatened species are at risk.